OpenEnergyPlatform/oeplatform/docs/install-and-documentation/install/installation.md

     OPEN_ENERGY_ONTOLOGY_FOLDER
     ```

-In case you use the default "ontologie" naming you can proceed with downloading the full oeo release files from GitHub and unpacking them into the directory.
-Check if you finde the "oeo-full.owl" file.
+If you use the default naming "ontology", you can download the full oeo release files from GitHub and unzip them into the directory.
+Check whether you can find the file "oeo-full.owl".

 !!! info
     Download the [full oeo release from GitHub: Assets - build-files.zip](https://github.com/OpenEnergyPlatform/ontology/releases) and extract the oeo directory to match the pattern provided above.